stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>
 <p>
 To connect to my VM, I used Remote Desktop Protocol (RDP).
 I grabbed the public IP address from the Azure VM overview page, opened the Remote Desktop app on my computer, typed in that IP, and connected to the server.
+After that, we’ll cover the files needed to install osTicket.
 <br />

 <p>